-- > Completion of/enrollment in a relevant bachelor program or other equivalent degree program (worth at least 180 ECTS credits) which fulfills at least one of the following requirements: - Business administration and/or economics (min.
-60 ECTS credits) - Production systems and/or logistics systems and/or ICT (min.
-40 ECTS credits) - > Information systems (min.
-40 ECTS credits) - > Mathematics and/or statistics (min.
-40 ECTS credits) - › Geography (min.
-40 ECTS credits) - > Sufficient proficiency in English - Skills and knowledge in (a) Production and/or transport and/or logistics
+- Completion of/enrolment in a relevant bachelor program or other equivalent degree program (worth at least 180 ECTS credits).
+The program must meet ONE of the following criteria: - Business administration and/or economics (min.
+60 ECTS credits) - Production engineering and/or logistics engineering and/or ICT (min.
+40 ECTS credits) - > Computer science (min.
+40 ECTS credits) - Mathematics and/or statistics (min.
+40 ECTS credits) - Geography (min.
+40 ECTS credits) - > Sufficient proficiency in English (details p.
+11)